melahn/helm-chartmap/README.md

 The location of the helm cache and configuration directories is derived using the [helm env command.](https://helm.sh/docs/helm/helm_env/)

-[Graphviz](https://www.graphviz.org/) is a prerequisite if you want to generate images from the PlantUML files created by helm-chartmap.
+[Graphviz](https://www.graphviz.org/) is a prerequisite if you want to have ChartMap generate images from the PlantUML files created by helm-chartmap.

 ## Using Chart Map